kellyyfoo/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 ### Modernize with MicroProfile (for reading only)

 We used the opportunity to make code changes to modernize some aspects of the application as well.
 Eclipse MicroProfile is a modular set of technologies designed so that you can write cloud-native microservices.
-Even though our application is a monolith, we can still take advantage of some of the technologies from MicroProfile.
+However, even though our application has not been refactored into microservices, we can still take advantage of some of the technologies from MicroProfile.

 #### Secure application (for reading only)

-We updated the application to use a token-based authentication mechanism to authenticate, authorize, and verify user identities.
-Added MicroProfile JWT to validate security tokens.
+On WebSphere traditional, the application used the built-in file-based user registry for managing application users.
+While Open Liberty provides similar functionality, it is a better practice to use an external service for user security.
+We updated the application to use a token-based authentication mechanism to authenticate, authorize, and verify user identities, adding MicroProfile JWT to validate security tokens.
 The application was updated to use Keycloak, which runs on the cluster and will handle authenticating users.
 It'll also handle registering & storing user account information.

 #### Externalize configuration (for reading only)